1. ENTIRE AGREEMENT

 Unless otherwise stated, all monetary amounts stated in this Contract are exclusive of the GST.
-Any GST amount which may be required to be paid is to be paid to Competency Training in addition to the relevant monetary amount otherwise stated in the Contract.
+Any GST amount which may be required to be paid is to be paid to Site Skills Training in addition to the relevant monetary amount otherwise stated in the Contract.

 6. INTELLECTUAL PROPERTY

-Nothing in this Contract has any effect on Competency Training’s pre-existing intellectual property, which remains the property of Competency Training.
-The Client is granted a perpetual, non-exclusive, royalty-free, non-transferable licence to use Competency Training’s pre-existing intellectual property supplied under this Contract for the benefit of enjoying the services provided under this Contract.
+Nothing in this Contract has any effect on Site Skills Training’s pre-existing intellectual property, which remains the property of Site Skills Training.
+The Client is granted a perpetual, non-exclusive, royalty-free, non-transferable licence to use Site Skills Training’s pre-existing intellectual property supplied under this Contract for the benefit of enjoying the services provided under this Contract.

 Any intellectual property created by or as a result of the supply of any goods and services under the Contract is and remains the property of the party specified in the Proposal.